opsullivan85/RBE550-Group-Project/README.md

     - `planners/towr_of_powr.py`: Mid-level trunk planner used to loop through the segments of the global path and start/end states to TOWR.
 This extends the originally existing functionality of the `TowrTrunkPlanner` class.
+    - `towr/include/towr/terrain/Grid.h`: Contains the Grid class used to calculate terrain height and derivative values.

 ## Running our project